Yasu31/.emacs.d/README.md

 * C-c C-l inserts link
 * To generate previews and such, use the  *libtext-multimarkdown-perl* and *perl-doc* packages
 * to view preview of current Markdown in a browser, C-c C-c p

+## files created by emacs
+"filename~" is created as a backup of the past version of the file, "#filename#" is created as auto-save files.